jgeysen/eigen_tech_project/README.rst

 Installation:
 ########

-There are two options here: installation from source and installation with pip:
+There are two options here: installation from source and installation with pip.

 1. Installation from source:
 =====================

-The source for Eigen_Tech_NLP_Project can be downloaded from the public repository:

 Clone the public repository: